Protein:

 Next, add the sausage to the pan and cook until browned, then remove and transfer to the bowl/pan with the pork.

-Add the hatch and bell peppers, green onion, tomatillos, jalapenos, and onion and cook for about 10 minutes, stirring frequently.
+Next, add the Hatch and bell peppers, green onion, tomatillos, jalapenos, and onion and cook for about 10 minutes, stirring frequently.

 When the vegetables are softened, add the meats back to the pot, along with the chicken stock, and enchilada sauce.
-Bring to a boil then reduce the heat and simmer the hatch chile verde for about 2 hours, stirring every 30 minutes.
+Bring the contents of the Dutch oven to a boil then reduce the heat and simmer the pork chili verde for about 2 hours, covered, stirring every 30 minutes.

-The hatch chile verde also freezes well so don't be afraid to make a big pot of it.
+The Hatch chili verde also freezes well so don't be afraid to make a big pot of it.
 We love to use leftovers to top the world's best breakfast burritos.
+Using leftover chili verde to make an enchilada casserole or top some huevos rancheros are some other creative ways to use leftovers.

 Thanks again for visiting Carne Diem.
 If you tried and enjoyed our recipe, please share with others.
 Also don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog, we love to see your pics!
 To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.